udacity/nelson/CDGuide.md

 <pre><code>
 {
     "ndkey": "csXXXX",
+    "project": {
         "name": "helloworld",
+        "udacity_key": "123456789",
         "executor": "docker",
         "docker_image": "gtomscs/default",
         "timeout": 30,
         "quota_window": null,
         "quota_limit": null,
         "active" : true
     }
+}
 </code></pre>
 with `ndkey` replaced by `gtcode` for OMSCS.

 ##Essential Parameters
-The parameters `ndkey`, `name` and `executor` are always required when creating a project or quiz.
+The parameters `ndkey`, `name`, `timeout`, and `executor` are always required when creating a project or quiz.
 For most, it is possible to run the test code inside of a docker container.
 In this case, the `executor` parameter should be "docker" and you must use the `docker_image` parameter, e.g. `gtomscs/default`.
 All docker images can be see at [gtomscs docker organization](https://hub.docker.com/r/gtomscs/).

 ## Additional Project/Quiz Parameters
 Some additional parameters are: